joshwant/COMP3000-JOSHWANT/README.md

 ## Decided on tech stack for the project:
 - Mobile App: React Native
-- Backend: Node.js
+- Backend: Node.js with Express (use Docker)
 - Database: MongoDB
-- AI features: Python
+- AI features: Python (use Docker)
 - Authentication: Firebase